afrasumi0112-byte/Blinkit-Analysis-using-Python/README.md

  ##### Chart Type: Funnel Map.

 ## Process
-- The data is cleaned and preprocessed using python.
+- The data is cleaned and preprocessed using python libraries.
 - Made sure data is consistent and clean with respect to data type, data format and values used.
 - Different python libraries are used to clean and visualize the data according to the KPI's requirements.